cs1302uga/cs1302-api-app/README.rst

    .. _uga_ndah: https://eoo.uga.edu/policies-resources/ndah-policy/

 Private GitHub-hosted Git Repository
-   Each student is required to setup a private GitHub-hosted Git repository for their project. **Instructions are provided later in this document.**
+   Each student is required to set up a private GitHub-hosted Git repository for their project. **Instructions are provided later in this document.**

 Working on a Local Machine